THE SUNDERLAND SITE - PAGE 213

 I read that during the General Strike of 1926, 'Jolly' took turns with the other local operators (Laybourn, Chilton and Brown) to deliver coal.
 In Dec.
 1956, Jolly took over the business of 'Laybourn', one of its competitors.

-The South Hylton Local History Society advises that the early 'Jolly' buses ran from the Railway Station (in Hylton I presume, at Claxheugh Road perhaps?), to the cemetery gates in Hylton Road, then the licence was extended & buses travelled as far as The Plaza in Pallion Road.
+The South Hylton Local History Society (at a site now closed, I see) advises that the early 'Jolly' buses ran from the Railway Station (in Hylton I presume, at Claxheugh Road perhaps?), to the cemetery gates in Hylton Road, then the licence was extended & buses travelled as far as The Plaza in Pallion Road.
 It wasn’t until 1964 that the first 'Jolly' bus ran into the centre of Sunderland as the direct train service between South Hylton & Sunderland ceased on May 4, 1964.

 Next are some Bell Punch Co.
 Ltd., 'W. H. Jolly's Motors' bus tickets.
 I cannot advise re their approximate dating.
 Are they unused?
 Would there not be a punch hole in each ticket had it been used?
 An image of other 'Jolly' bus tickets can be seen here.